Ashar18/Sales-Analysis/README.md

 5. **Visualize the data using Power BI.**

-## Contributing
-Feel free to contribute to this project by submitting issues or pull requests.
-Please ensure that your contributions align with the project goals and coding standards.

 ## License
 This project is licensed under the MIT License.

 For more details or queries, please contact **Ashar Nadeem** at **asharnadeem2001@gmail.com**.